aboucham/debezium/examples/managing-offsets-in-kafka-connectors.md

 ```

 # How to keep/preserve topic offset position while recreating a new Kafka Connector ?

-Please follow the below steps:
+# Moving Kafka Connect Connector to a New Cluster

+If you are running Kafka Connect 3.6.0 (AMQ Streams 2.6), you can use the `/connectors/{connector}/offsets` REST endpoints to retrieve offsets in the existing Connect cluster and set them in their new Connect clusters.

+## Steps:

+1. **Stop the Connector in the Original Cluster**
+    - Endpoint: `PUT /connectors/{name}/stop`
-1. Stop the connector in the original cluster `(PUT /connectors/{name}/stop)`
+    - Action: Stop the connector in the original Kafka Connect cluster.
     - Add `spec.state:stopped` to kafkaConnector CR.

 - Check with: